bagder/http3-explained/en/why-ossification.md

 In order to perform their duties these boxes must know about networking and the protocols that are monitored or modified by them.
 They run software for this purpose.
-Software that isn't always upgraded very frequently.
+Software that is not always upgraded very frequently.

 While they are glue components that keep the Internet together they are also often not keeping up with the latest technology.
-The middle of the network typically doesn't move as fast as the edges, as the clients and the servers of the world.
+The middle of the network typically does not move as fast as the edges, as the clients and the servers of the world.

 All network protocols that these boxes might want to inspect and have ideas about what is okay and what is not then have this problem: these boxes were deployed a while ago when the protocols had a feature set of that time.
-Introducing new features or changes in behavior that weren't known before, risks ending up considered bad or illegal by such boxes.
-Such traffic may very well just be dropped or delayed to the degree that users really don't want to use those features.
+Introducing new features or changes in behavior that were not known before, risks ending up considered bad or illegal by such boxes.
+Such traffic may very well just be dropped or delayed to the degree that users really do not want to use those features.

 That is called "protocol ossification".

-Changes to TCP also suffers from ossification: some boxes between a client and the remote server will spot unknown new TCP options and block such connections since they don't know what the options are.
+Changes to TCP also suffers from ossification: some boxes between a client and the remote server will spot unknown new TCP options and block such connections since they do not know what the options are.
 If allowed to detect protocol details, systems learn how protocols typically behave and over time it becomes impossible to change them.